Arowolokehinde/alx-travel2day/README.md

 PUT /api/v1/resource/:id: Update a resource by ID DELETE /api/v1/resource/:id: Delete a resource by ID

-Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-Fork the repository.
-Create a new branch:
-bash
-Copy code
-git checkout -b feature/YourFeature
-Make your changes and commit them: bash
-Copy code
-git commit -m "Add some feature"
-Push to the branch:
-bash
-Copy code
-git push origin feature/YourFeature
-Open a Pull Request.
-License
-This project is licensed under the MIT License.

-vbnet
-Copy code

 You can copy and paste this Markdown text into your `README.md` file.
 Adjust the placeholders a